Oregon reports six more COVID-19 deaths

-Oregon’s 1,429th COVID-19 death is a 79-year-old man in Jackson County who tested positive on Dec.18 and died on Dec.
-26 at Asante Three Rivers Medical Center in Medford.
-He had underlying conditions.
+Oregon's 1,502nd COVID-19 death is a 92-year-old woman in Linn County who tested positive on Dec.18 and died on Dec.18 at Salem Hospital.
+Presence of underlying conditions is being confirmed.

-Oregon’s 1,431st COVID-19 death is an 85-year-old man in Lane County who tested positive on Nov.
-25 and died on Dec.
-15 at PeaceHealth Sacred Heart Medical Center at Riverbend.
-He had underlying conditions.
+Oregon's 1,504th COVID-19 death is a 47-year-old man in Washington County who tested positive on Dec.
+18 and died on Jan.
+3 at Legacy Emanuel Medical Center.
+Presence of underlying conditions is being confirmed.

 Post a comment as